MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 This feature requires either Microsoft 365 E5 or Microsoft SharePoint Premium - SharePoint Advanced Management.

-While admins with Microsoft 365 E5 licensing can access Data access governance reporting, they are not able to view or utilize the other [SharePoint Advanced Management features](advanced-management.md).
+While admins with Microsoft 365 E5 licensing can access Data access governance reporting, they aren't able to view or utilize the other [SharePoint Advanced Management features](advanced-management.md).

 ## Access the reports in the SharePoint admin center